GluuFederation/docs-oxd-prod/3.1.2/sources/libraries/languages/perl/index.md

 ## Example

 - The `OxdPerlModule/example` directory contains apps and scripts written using oxd-perl for OpenID Connect
+- The `OxdPerlModule/UMAExample` directory contains the app and scripts written using oxd-perl for UMA AS.

 ## Support
 Please report technical issues and suspected bugs on our [Support Page](https://support.gluu.org/).
 You can use the same credentials you created to register your oxd license to sign in on Gluu support.